antonio-leonardo/TimerListen/README.md

 # Timer Listen
 If do you want do add one Timer Listening during on current thread of your application, this class auxiliate this job.
-TimerListen class has a decople code that can be used with asynchrnouly or synchronouly with User Interface.
+TimerListen class has a decople code that can be used with asynchronously or synchronously (by [SynchronizationContext](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext)) with User Interface.

 The approach is very simple: define on method that needs to be executed frequently (for example, between one-one second steps or ten-and-ten seconds steps etc.), like bellow:
 ```cs